sanderkvale/noteboard/README.md

 # Notes Project

-A simple web application for creating and deleting notes.
+A simple web application for creating, searching, and deleting notes.
 This project is built using NextJS and Tailwind.

 ## Features

 - Create new notes
 - Delete notes
 - Search notes
+- Pin important notes

 ## Live demo